Companies test antibody drugs to treat, prevent COVID-19 :: WRAL.com

 “A vaccine takes time to work, to force the development of antibodies.
 But when you give an antibody, you get immediate protection,” said University of North Carolina virologist Dr. Myron Cohen.
 “If we can generate them in large concentrations, in big vats in an antibody factory ... we can kind of bypass the immune system.”

-These drugs are believed to last for a month or more and could give quick, temporary immunity to people at high risk of infection, such as health workers and housemates of someone with COVID-19.
+These drugs, given through an IV, are believed to last for a month or more.
+They could give quick, temporary immunity to people at high risk of infection, such as health workers and housemates of someone with COVID-19.
 If they proved effective and if a vaccine doesn't materialize or protect as hoped, the drugs might eventually be considered for wider use, perhaps for teachers or other groups.

 They’re also being tested as treatments, to help the immune system and prevent severe symptoms or death.